nautilusrobot/blog/_posts/2024-10-12-zoom_call_with_Dr_Yuan.md

 > the ecosystem functions?

-Challenges in Research: What are the biggest challenges you face in studying and solving for the impacts of oil spills on marine life and habitats?
+What are the biggest challenges you face in studying and solving for the impacts of oil spills on marine life and habitats?

 > * Since some effect from oil spills on marine life or ecosystem would be chronic and not be